surveyjs/survey-pdf/docs/Options-in-Constructor.md

 Possible values are listed in [IHTMLRenderType](https://github.com/surveyjs/survey-pdf/blob/master/src/flat_layout/flat_html.ts#L9):

 - "auto"
-SurveyPDF automatically selects how to render each HTML question (as a standard text or as an image) depending upon the complexity of the processed HTML markup.
+SurveyPDF automatically selects how to render each HTML question (as a standard text or as an image) depending on the complexity of the processed HTML markup.

 - "standard"
 All HTML questions are rendered as standard selectable texts.